sudeltas/solutions_repo_/docs/1 Physics/2 Gravity/Problem_2.md

 - Python code to compute and visualize the escape velocities and orbital velocities for different celestial bodies.
 - Graphical representation showing how the escape velocity and orbital velocity vary for Earth, Mars, and Jupiter.

-This document provides the complete overview of the task and the necessary computations to better understand these velocities in space exploration.

 ### "Escape and Cosmic Velocities for Various Celestial Bodies"
 <table>
   <thead>